Xrm.Utility.lookupObjects to add records to a subgrid

 In detail

-The custom TypeScript function setDefaultView() defines the parameters which are sent to Xrm.Utility.lookupObjects() (Figure 3)
+In Figure 3, the custom TypeScript function setDefaultView() defines the parameters which are sent to Xrm.Utility.lookupObjects() (Figure 4)

-The TypeScript function associateAddExistingResults() displayed in Figure 4 (several lines down) would then add the selected record/s (i.e. the entity reference stored in the ‘results’ field) to the subgrid (the code for doing this isn’t listed in this post).
+In Figure 4, the TypeScript function associateAddExistingResults() adds the selected record/s (i.e. the entity reference stored in the ‘results’ field) to the subgrid (the code for this function isn’t listed in this post).

-The function setDefaultView() is added to the court order ribbon (Figures 5 & 6).
+The function setDefaultView() in Figure 3 is added to the court order ribbon (Figures 5 & 6).
 Note: Figure 5 shows the OOTB ‘Add Existing’ button being modified.
 A better approach would have been to create a new button.
 The reason being is that the court order subgrid could be placed on entities other than case review.
-In this case, the modified ‘Add Existing’ button wouldn’t work
+In this case, the modified ‘Add Existing’ button wouldn’t work without further modification

 Button Visibility

-The TypeScript function (i.e. the visibilityRuleAddNewCourtOrderButton() in Figure 7) is required so to determine the visibility of the ‘Add Exisiting Court Orders’ button
+In Figure 7, the TypeScript function visibilityRuleAddNewCourtOrderButton() is required to determine the visibility of the ‘Add Exisiting Court Orders’ button

 This function (visibilityRuleAddNewCourtOrderButton()) is added to the court order ribbon